-Great experiences need creative fuel and cash
+Great experiences imply creative fuel and cash

-Even though we’ve been creating WordPress themes for more than nine years we still consider ourselves small players within WordPress, but also outside of its walls.
+Even though we’ve been creating WordPress themes for nine years we still consider ourselves small players within WordPress, but also outside of its walls.
 In the end, we help you create a website.
 So does Wix, Squarespace, Shopify, GoDaddy, etc.

 These companies have investments, are huge in terms of marketing budgets and people power, and, of course, they promise everything you could wish for, and then some.

 Not only we are not interested in having investors and scale as fast as possible just for the sake of becoming a big organization — in case you didn’t figure it out, were not fans of the go big or go home! mantra — because our focus and ambitions are elsewhere.

 One of our core values is care and we manifest it steadily across the board, including in the relationships we are nurturing with our customers.
 Therefore, we strive to offer a pleasant journey and treat you as a partner, not as a random buyer.

 We don’t want your money, no matter what.
 We want your attention, first, then your cash, but only if we overlap in terms of interests and goals.
 It’s the only gateway to create stable bonds.